shadow

 Contact an Experienced Hamilton Township Criminal Defense Lawyer About Your Charges in New Jersey

 Were you arrested or charged with a crime in New Jersey?
 The consequences of a conviction could be severe, leaving you with a permanent criminal record and possibly even sending you to jail.
 That is why you need to speak with a qualified criminal defense attorney as soon as possible about your case.
-The attorneys at Aydelotte & Scardella Law have successfully represented clients charged in Mt.
+The attorneys at Aydelotte Law, LLC have successfully represented clients charged in Mt.
 Ephraim, Haddon Heights, Audubon, Cherry Hill, and throughout New Jersey.
 Call 856-386-4892 or fill out the online contact form to schedule a consultation with a member of our legal team.
 We have an office conveniently located at 313 White Horse Pike, First Floor Haddon Heights, NJ 08035, as well as an office in Hamilton.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.